Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Experiments

 \subsection{Quantitative Results}

 Table \ref{table:benchmark_score} summarizes the main results of our approach.
-A first observation is that the learned value-selection, even without backtrack (\textsf{Dive-Learned}) can find solutions close to optimality.
-For instance, a single dive for \textsf{MAXCUT} with 50 nodes yields a solution with an optimality gap of 17\% in less than 1 second, whereas \textsf{DFS-Random} required 22 seconds and roughly 51,000 nodes explored to find a solution with the same gap.
-Within the same budget, \textsf{ILDS-Learned} improves the solution but with a longer execution time.
-This increased computation time is mainly due to the fact that calling the graph neural network architecture (Section \ref{sec:archi}) at each tree search node is more expensive than calling a random heuristic.
-Experimental results are also proposed in Fig. \ref{fig:performance_plot} using performance profiles~\cite{dolan2002benchmarking} for the hardest instances of each problem (80 for \textit{graph coloring}, 100 for \textit{max independent set}, and 50 for \textit{maximum cut}.
-The ratio is computed using the optimal solution as a reference.
-Within the same maximal number of nodes visited (1000), we observe that \textsf{ILDS-Learned} dominate \textsf{DFS-Random}.
-Besides, when restricting ten times the budget for \textsf{ILDS-Learned}, we still perform better than the competitor.
+As a general comment, our approach can find solutions of superior quality given a node budget or find the optimal solution by exploring fewer nodes than the baselines.
+Interestingly, our approach (\textsf{Learned, ILDS}) can learn a branching strategy giving high-quality solutions, even without backtracking (\textsf{\nth{1} dive}).
+For instance, a single dive for \textit{maximum cut} with 50 nodes yields almost instantly a solution with an optimality gap of 0.16, whereas a depth-first search with a random selection (\textsf{Random, DFS}) required 19 seconds and roughly 53,000 nodes explored to find a solution with the same gap.
+Within this same budget, (\textsf{Learned, ILDS}) significantly improves the solution and achieves an optimality gap of 0.09.
+It is worth highlighting that (\textsf{Learned, ILDS}) took 130 seconds to explore 38,744 nodes and has, thereby, an exploration rate slower than the other methods.
+This significantly increased execution time is mainly because calling the graph neural network architecture (Section \ref{sec:archi}) at each tree search node is much more computationally expensive than calling a simple heuristic.
+This difficulty is further discussed in Section \ref{dis_lim}.